Embedding innovation in your degree is easy

 Using the business model canvas methodology, students will learn to evaluate which business model best fits a particular opportunity and/or enterprise.
 Working on an existing opportunity, either the student's own or that of an organisation, students will explore the cutting-edge concepts, skills, know-how, attitudes and innovative alternatives relevant for designing a successful business model and go-to-market strategy for a new venture or early-stage innovation project.

-You’ll be equipped with applied, relevant teaching practice informed by strong connections with government and industry through our internationally recognised research profile and Australian Industrial Transformation Institute.
+You'll be equipped with applied, relevant teaching practice informed by strong connections with government and industry.

 The Australian Industrial Transformation Institute are leading the charge on industry and workplace innovation as we enter Industry 4.0, the fourth industrial revolution.
 We are researching the human and business impacts of technological change and building knowledge to inform strategy, policy and program development.